 A 'risk rating' is calculated after which the control measures as described in the conceptual MRCP are applied and a 'residual risk' rating is calculated.
-The aim is to reduce the risk to be as low as practically possible (ALARP).
-The table below shows the initial risk assessment which will need to be updated as the project progresses to ensure the overall residual risk after closure is as low as possible.
+The aim is to reduce the risk to be as low as practically possible.
+Table 8.4 shows the initial risk assessment which will need to be updated as the Project progresses to ensure the overall residual risk after closure is as low as possible.